drdv/drdv.github.io/src/publications.md

 ## 2004

-???
-"Utilization of the bias momentum approach for capturing a tumbling satellite"
+??? info "Utilization of the bias momentum approach for capturing a tumbling satellite"

     [preprint](pdf/iros04_1.pdf)